shockdude/djhtools/djh_mp3_to_fsb/README.txt

 Run from the command line.
 djh_mp3_to_fsb.exe input.fsb green_track.mp3 blue_track.mp3 red_track.mp3 [output.fsb]

-The input.fsb should be a FSB file extracted from DJ Hero.
+The input.fsb should be a FSB file extracted from DJ Hero (Wii, PS3, 360).
 All MP3s must be 32/44.1/48khz, constant bitrate (preferably 160kbps or higher)
 	See "Supported MP3 settings" for more detail.
 Specifying the name of the output FSB is optional.